santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 Ensure summary notes should follow the [template](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=notes-template) shown below.
 4. If your case is not already in the list, [manually create an FTS request](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=manually-create-handover-request) and [complete the FTS request](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=fill-out-fts-request) up to the [“Ensure Summary”](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=ensure-summary) stage.
 Save.
 Ensure summary notes should follow the [template](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=notes-template) shown below.
+Select "next Stage"
+5. Under “Select Resource” stage, there are three options to choose a resource in the next region.
+a. **Automatic** – The option you will most often use.
+Automatic uses VDM to choose the next engineer available in the region you are transferring to.
+It favors engineers who have owned the case in the past.
+b. **Manual** – allows you to manually choose an engineer to assign to in the next region.
+c. **Skip** – Allows the transfer to skip the current region and move on to the next.
+For more information, see the “How to Skip a Region” section.

+**If you chose "Skip"** select 'Next Stage' to proceed.
+If you chose "Manual" or "Automatic" another stage will appear after the 'Select Resource' section.
+Select 'Next Stage' to proceed to it.

+**If you chose "Manual"** select a resource to transfer the case to using the search button.
+A list of engineers in the next region should appear, but you may also search by name.
+After selecting an engineer choose "Next Stage" to proceed. image.png

+**If you chose "Automatic"** simply choose "Next Stage" to proceed.
+FTS will fill in an available resource from the next region.
+It takes about 30 seconds-1 minute to complete this process, and the page looks like it is hanging.
+Just wait.
+There is a little "Saving" icon in the bottom corner to show you that it is working.

+If a resource isn't automatically selected, it is likely that based on FTS/VDM rules, an engineer isn't available.
+For a Sev A FTS requires that an engineer have at least 2 hours free on their schedule to be able to take the case.
+Either wait 15-30 minutes and retry or follow the next step.

 5. Join the handover call to confirm your case will be transferred or reach out to your [case assignment lead](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/394171/FTS-(Follow-the-Sun)-Lead-Guides?anchor=case-assignment-leads) to manage or vouch for your case at the call.
 6. If there is no handover call, or the lead is unavailable, c[omplete the final to stages “Select Resource” and “All Done” to finish the transfer process.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=complete-transfer)